RaoMusharraf/HospitalManagement/README.md

 ### Patient Discharge
 When a particular patient discharge, user need to enter **d** to delete the patient records and provide him the total charges.

+## Usage
+To use the provided code one can just run the provided **_mus.exe_** file by just double clicking it and provide the required fields.